hyperledger/iroha/client_cli/README.md

 ./iroha_client_cli ENTITY list filter PREDICATE
 ```

-Where ENTITY is asset, account or domain and PREDICATE is condition used for filtering serialized using JSON (check `ValuePredicate` and `GenericPredicateBox` in [schema](https://github.com/hyperledger/iroha/blob/iroha2-dev/docs/source/references/schema.json) for reference).
+Where ENTITY is asset, account or domain and PREDICATE is condition used for filtering serialized using JSON5 (check `iroha_data_model::predicate::value::ValuePredicate` type).

 Examples: